kishanpatel789/kp_data_dev_site/content/posts/019_SlowlyChangingDimensions.md

 </div>

-Here, the first record was active from 1991-01-01 to 1996-06-30; the values of `start_date` and `end_date` tell us that.
+Here, the first record was active from 1981-10-31 to 1996-06-30; the values of `start_date` and `end_date` tell us that.
 But second record is active from 1996-07-01 to...
 9999-12-31?

-This "high end date" is a convention used to indicate which record is active.
+This "high end date" is a convention used to indicate which record is current.
 It's useful when you're filtering records via SQL's BETWEEN statement.
 You may also see NULL values for the `end_date` of the active record.

 When it's time to join the fact and dimension tables, our join may look like this: